 Often, the results achieved by hand surgery and follow-up therapy are not satisfactory because physical therapy is neither prescribed nor performed to the extent necessary for reasons of cost and time.
 The consequences range from elementary restrictions in movement to significant disruptions in the fine motor skills.
 The therapy device for the hands shown here is intended to support physicians and physiotherapists.
 Each finger receives an individually fitted mechanism that is driven by a Nanotec linear motor.

-The purpose of the Mechatronics and Precision Mechanics project module at the University of Applied Sciences Munich is to create a finished product, including presentation and demonstration, from a project idea or an existing project.
+The purpose of the Mechatronics and Precision Engineering project module at the University of Applied Sciences Munich is to create a finished product, including presentation and demonstration, from a project idea or an existing project.
 The students of the 2015 summer semester embarked on designing a peristaltic pump with a delivery rate of one liter per minute.
-This involved writing the necessary software, building the pump and taking it into service.
-The pump is controlled via an Arduino Micro, a board houses the micro controller, parts of the power supply and the motor driver.
-The motor speed is checked using a perforated disc and evaluated by the software.
+This involved writing the necessary software, building the pump and taking it into service – all with a budget of under 100 euros.
+The team therefore used the 3D printer of the University of Applied Sciences Munich to produce most parts of the construction.
+The peristaltic pump was controlled using an Arduino Micro which was responsible for communication with the PC, actuation of the motor and evaluation of the sensors.
+The board was soldered together in the electronics lab of the university and accommodates the µC, parts of the power supply system, and the motor driver.
+The speed is monitored by means of a perforated disk and evaluated using software.
+To allow the user to operate the pump, the group wrote a front end using C-Sharp.
 A Nanotec stepper motor provides the central interface between the software and the design part of the peristaltic pump.